 costs (including travel to the ARRS Annual Meeting for selection and

 presentation years); and, in support of the Scholar's study related to

 the project plan, including for study outside the parent institution

 (training/tuition expenses may not exceed 20% of the total scholarship

 funding).
 The money may not be spent for equipment purchase or support personnel.
 Indirect or overhead costs may not be paid from this award.

-Awards: Acceptance of this award precludes the acceptance of the following awards during the same or any subsequent year: the Association of University Radiologists GE Radiology Research Academic Fellowship, a Radiological Society of North America Research Scholar Grant, and ARRS Scholarship.
-If you have pending applications with either organization, please withdraw them as soon as possible and notify the ARRS office of the withdrawal.
-Supplementation of funding from other grant/scholarship sources must be approved by the ARRS Roentgen Fund® Board of Trustees if not included in the original project plan.
+Awards: Acceptance of this award precludes the acceptance of the following awards during the same or any subsequent year: the Association of University Radiologists GE Radiology Research Academic Fellowship, a Radiological Society of North America Research Scholar Grant, and the ARRS Scholarship.
+If the Scholar has pending applications with either organization, please withdraw them as soon as possible and notify ARRS of the withdrawal.
+Supplementation of funding from other grant/scholarship sources must be approved by The Roentgen Fund® Board of Trustees if not included in the original project plan.

-Termination of Scholarship: Circumstances may arise in which the institution or the ARRS scholar may wish to bring the scholarship to an end before the completion of the project.
-This may be arranged at any time by agreement between the sponsoring department of radiology, the scholar, and ARRS.
-Additionally, the ARRS Roentgen Fund® Board of Trustees reserves the right to modify or terminate the amount of funds granted under the terms of the scholarship.
-Termination will be made with the understanding that all unexpended funds will be returned to the ARRS and that all unpaid balances of the scholarship will be canceled.
+Termination of Scholarship: Circumstances may arise in which the institution or the Scholar may wish to bring the scholarship to an end before the completion of the project.
+This may be arranged at any time by agreement between the sponsoring department of radiology, the Scholar, and ARRS.
+Additionally, The Roentgen Fund® Board of Trustees reserves the right to modify or terminate the amount of funds granted under the terms of the scholarship.
+Termination will be made with the understanding that all unexpended funds will be returned to ARRS and that all unpaid balances of the scholarship will be canceled.

-Transfer of Scholarship: Requests for transfer of scholarships from one institution to another will be considered individually on their merits by the ARRS Roentgen Fund® Board of Trustees.
+Transfer of Scholarship: Requests for transfer of scholarship from one institution to another will be considered individually on their merits by The Roentgen Fund® Board of Trustees.